 Delivery Manager at SPD Technology

-“Beyond the industries mentioned above, plenty of other notable use cases of demand forecasting AI exist, as companies across entirely different business verticals reap its benefits.
-Hospitals are already predicting patient inflow, energy companies forecast consumption peaks for grid loads, and manufacturers anticipate raw material needs to prevent delays.”
+“Beyond the industries mentioned above, plenty of other notable use cases where AI improve demand forecasting exist, as companies across entirely different business verticals reap its benefits.
+Hospitals are already predicting patient inflow, energy companies forecast consumption peaks for grid loads, and in manufacturing operations, workers anticipate raw material needs to prevent delays.”

-The future of AI demand forecasting will be bright, as global businesses continue implementing cutting-edge technologies that deliver far beyond traditional approaches.
+The future of AI forecasting demand will be bright, as global businesses continue implementing cutting-edge technologies that deliver far beyond traditional approaches.
+AI-driven solutions improve demand pattern forecasting by enhancing accuracy, speed, and efficiency through advanced data analysis, addressing the limitations of traditional methods and adapting to changing market conditions.
 At SPD Technology, we keep our clients at the forefront of this evolution, implementing the latest innovations in the game-changing business solutions.
-Below are the most important trends of AI in demand forecasting to follow in 2025.
+Below are the most important trends of AI in demand forecasting to follow in 2026.

 Generative AI for Synthetic Demand Scenarios